sbelakho2/apex-mediation-platform/docs/Customer-Facing/API-Reference/authentication.md

 3. Monitor for errors for 24 hours
 4. Revoke the old API key

-### IP Whitelisting (Coming Soon)
+### IP Allowlisting

-For enhanced security, you can restrict API keys to specific IP addresses:
+Restrict API keys to specific IP addresses:
 1. Go to **Settings → API Keys**
 2. Click on an API key
 3. Add allowed IP addresses (e.g., `203.0.113.1, 203.0.113.2`)